A good onboarding process is what makes a good sales rep a GREAT sales rep. Imagine this scenario:

 30-60-90 : The Holy Grail of All Onboarding Plans

-For that you need a smooth & effective onboarding process that strategically trains all the raw talent and at the same time separating the wheat from the chaff by data-oriented elimination of the unfit.
+For that you need a smooth & best practices onboarding new employees that strategically trains all the raw talent and at the same time separating the wheat from the chaff by data-oriented elimination of the unfit.

 You can dabble with random strategies to create an effective onboarding process, risk wasting a lot of time & resources, or you can adapt the proven 30-60-90 plan tailoring it to your specific needs.